HUD-Software/slice-by-8-rs/README.md

 ## Introduction

-Slice-by-8 crate provides function that performs CRC32 and CRC32c hashing using improved variant of intel's [Slice-by-8](http://slicing-by-8.sourceforge.net/) algorithm.
+Slice-by-8 crate provides function that performs CRC hashing using improved variant of intel's [Slice-by-8](http://slicing-by-8.sourceforge.net/) algorithm.
 The crate provides the slice-by-8 algorithm that take the loopup table to use as parameter if you want to use your own.
 The crate also provides the CRC32 (Polynomial `0x04c11db7` ) available in `slice_by_8::crc32` and the CRC32c (Polynomial `0x1EDC6F41` ) in `slice_by_8::crc32c`.
+CRC32c hash can use CRC32c intrinsics if enabled.
+You can enable intrinsic version on `x86_64` target_arch by enabling `sse4.2` target_feature or on `aarch64` target_arch by enabling `crc` target_feature.

 ## Usage